hackersanddesigners/ageofdust/README.md

 To do:
 * right resistors selection for trigger different tracks
-* check mp3 module with ESP32 wroom devkit
+* check mp3 module with ESP32 wroom devkit - done
-* check mp3 module with attiny85
+* check mp3 module with attiny85 - done

 ## Questions for Juliette